larsiusprime/SteamWrap/README.md

     <set name="APP_FILE" value="??????" />
  ```

 3. If you are doing non-Steam builds as well, it is practical to wrap this in a conditional.
-Run your builds as: `openfl test <platform> -Dsteam` to enable it, for example: `openfl test windows -Dsteam`.
+Run your builds as: `openfl test <platform> -D steam` to enable it, for example: `openfl test windows -D steam`.
  ```
 	<section if="steam">
 		<!-- Steam specifics go here -->